BlueFire1994/Knuckles-glide-cancel/README.txt

+Knuckles Glide cancel.

 A pretty simple but helpful mod.
 It allows Knuckles to cancel his glide and recurl in the air.
 The mod contains two types of glide cancel for Knuckles.

 Default:
 Meant to be similar to the flight cancel tails has, press up while gliding to cancel.

-Megmaix mania:
+Megamix mania:
-Press ABC while gliding to Cancel the glide.
+Press ABC while gliding to cancel the glide.

 The mod also contains 3 SFX options for when you glide cancel